adh182/finite-sp-quantum-simulation/README.md

 ### Probability distribution with different sigma values

 Sigma values $\sigma = 10$
-and $\sigma = 25$ used in the wavefunctions produce similar probability distributions.
+and $\sigma = 25$ used in the wavefunctions produce similar probability distributions, indicate that the chosen sigma values have small influences to the systems.

 ### Probability distribution with different potential values